-Re: Battery charges when idling but not at speed.
-81...
+New battery, new alternator.
+Battery charges when idling but loses charge at speed.

 This sounds like the altenator belt is loose.
 When the altenator is under a load the magnetic field causes the altenator to require more fource to rotate.
 At higher engine rpms the belt can be slipping on the altenator pulley.
 There is one other possibility I can think of and that would be that the voltage regulator is faulty and and causing an overvoltage at higher engine speeds and therfore opening up the field circuit to prevent the altenator from over charging the battery this is a safety function of the regulator.
 I would check the belt first.

 A 6ya expert can help you resolve that issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 The service is completely free and covers almost anything you can think of (from cars to computers, handyman, and even drones).

 click here to download the app (for users in the US for now) and get all the help you need.

 Apr 09, 2016 | Datsun Cars & Trucks